MCCE2024/INENPT-G1-Argo/README.md

 # 5. Setup OAuth for all tenants
 ./scripts/setup-multi-tenant-oauth.sh all
 # Creates: tenant-*-oauth-sealed-secret.yaml (one per tenant)

+#Push the secret files and the changed value file of the api to the repo
 ```

 #### Phase 3: Application Deployment